johnqiang/uni-blog/README.md

 ## Developer Blogs

+- 2016.04.11 Added pagination for main page and user page

+- 2016.04.09 User can leave comments for a blog

+- 2016.04.08 User can delete blog

-- 2016.04.06 Added blog editing function
+- 2016.04.06 User can edit blog

-- 2016.04.04 Added article page and user page, any user can view these pages without login
+- 2016.04.04 Finished article page and user page, any user can view these pages without login

 - 2016.04.03 Added file upload function, replaced deprecated module `markdown` with `marked`